 (3) Any moneys paid in advance by an applicant to a local government for estimated costs or expenses referred to in subregulation (1) that are not incurred by the local government must be refunded to the applicant on the completion of the service.

+[Regulation 49 amended in Gazette 24 Mar 2011 p.
+1038.]

 50. Itemised account to be provided on request

 If an applicant so requests, a local government must give the applicant an itemised account of any fee the local government has imposed on the applicant under regulation 48 or 49.